slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Do something first, than talk about it."
 -- Tom Ford*

-> *"As a rule, whatever you need to optimize, don't do."
+> *"As a rule, whatever you need to optimize, don’t do."
 -- Nassim Taleb*

 ### On clutter